Brenda Song: Personal life

+Activism

-In 2009, Song was featured in Celebuzz's "Rising Stars" list and was described as one of "young Hollywood's most promising rising stars".
-In 2009, the blog Angry Asian Man named her one of the most influential Asian Americans under the age of 30.
-In 2009, Song participated in the "Diet Pepsi Easter Holiday House" event.
-She decorated an egg at the event that was sold in an online auction benefiting Feeding America.
-In 2006, Song was hostess for the "A World Of Change" annual charity fashion show to benefit Optimist Youth Homes & Family Services.
+In 2006, Song was hostess for the "A World of Change" annual charity fashion show to benefit Optimist Youth Homes & Family Services.
 She also supported the 10th Annual L.A.
 Cancer Challenge.
-In 2008, Song was part of the "Power of Youth carnival", a benefit for the St. Jude's Children's Research Hospital.
 In 2006 and 2007, she participated in the YMCA Healthy Kids Day in Chicago.
 She began hosting a Disney special daily segment called Pass the Plate in 2007, in which she helps children and their families learn more about nutrition and healthy food.
 The series is produced in ten countries in association with Disney Channel.
 Song returned for the second season of the miniseries.

+Song appeared alongside Paula Abdul and several other celebrities in a "Our Time to Vote" commercial, which aimed to encourage American citizens to vote during the 2008 presidential election.
+In 2008, Song was part of the "Power of Youth carnival," a benefit for the St. Jude's Children's Research Hospital.
+In 2009, Song participated in the "Diet Pepsi Easter Holiday House" event.
+She decorated an egg at the event that was sold in an online auction benefiting Feeding America.

 Song was a spokesperson for Disney's environmental campaign, Disney's Friends for Change.
 She was featured in several commercials on the Disney Channel for the campaign.
-The charity's aim was to explain how children can help preserve the Earth and invited them to go to the Friends for Change website to register and pledge, offering them the chance to help choose how Disney will invest $1 million in environmental programs.
-In 2010, she was the celebrity endorser of the Walt Disney Company's Disney Cruise Line.
-In 2011, she was also the spokesperson of the clothing brand OP.
+The charity aimed to explain how children can help preserve the Earth and invited them to go to the Friends for Change website to register and pledge, offering them the chance to help choose how Disney will invest $1 million in environmental programs.